Aaron Rodgers Reportedly Agrees To Record Breaking 4-Year, $134 Million Deal With The Packers

 Entering the NFL in 2005, Rodgers quickly became the heart and soul of the Green Bay Packers.
 He led the team to a championship in Super Bowl XLV where he also won MVP as quarterback.
 Within his career, Rodgers holds a 94-48 overall record as a starter, passing 38,502 yards with 313 touchdowns and 78 interceptions for a 103.8 passer rating.
 His high passer rating and touchdown to interception ratio, ranks as the highest in NFL history.

-Rodgers holds one of the best careers for any quarterback in history, still at the top of his game with no signs of slowing down, it his difficult to tell his age on the field.
+Rodgers holds one of the best careers for any quarterback in history, still at the top of his game with no signs of slowing down, it is difficult to tell his age on the field.
 Just last season he put up a league-leading 40 touchdowns with only six interceptions, driving Bears fans crazy once again.

 Arguably, the superstar is the best player in the league, leaving the Packers to pay him well to stay, hoping for another ring.